Connect with us

 Mississippi Republicans have refused to allow debate on expanding Medicaid eligibility for Mississippians, which would provide healthcare coverage for more than 200,000 people at no net cost to the state

 In the op-ed this week, Reeves again mentioned plans to increase adoption access in Mississippi.
-He wrote that the state will “extend safe haven laws that allow for mothers to give up they can't care for,” but his office also did not respond to a question about what that would look like in practice.
+He wrote that the state will “extend safe haven laws that allow for mothers to give up children they can’t care for,” but his office also did not respond to a question about what that would look like in practice.

 Missisisppi’s current law allows parents to relinquish an infant up to seven days after birth at a hospital, fire station, adoption agency, or mobile ambulance.
 Parents are not required to provide any identifying information.

-“We're going to strengthen adoption services and more children find their forever homes,” he wrote.
-“We're going to build grant programs that support mothers in getting the care they need before, during, and after pregnancy.
-And we're going to strengthen our social services infrastructure.”
+“We’re going to strengthen adoption services and help more children find their forever homes,” he wrote.
+“We’re going to build grant programs that support mothers in getting the care they need before, during, and after pregnancy.
+And we’re going to strengthen our social services infrastructure.”

 The op-ed offered almost no specifics in terms of policy or funding proposals.
 He wrote that over the last five months, his office has conducted an analysis “of our state’s laws and regulations in order to identify any possible existing rules that might present an obstacle to expectant mothers.”